ajorme/softpaws.xyz/docs/echelon/staking/staking-overview.md

 There are a maximum of 100 validators validating the chain.
 If a validator is unable to validate blocks for any reason they will be jailed after 10,0000 missed blocks (13.8 hours).
 This number is given by _signed blocks window_ parameter.
 If a validator is jailed all coins delegated to them will be slashed .01%.
 If a validator is signs a block twice, this is seen as a malicious action, and all coins delegated to them will be slashed 5%.
 Validators can set the commission for delegating with them.
 This is the percent of the staking rewards given to the validator you choose to delegate (stake) to.
 The minimum commission is 5%.

 :::warning
 Be careful when selecting a validator.
-Choosing a poor validator can result in your funds being slashed as shown above.
-Always check a validators commission rate.
+Choosing a poor validator can result in a loss of funds.
+Always check a validator's commission rate.
 Validators can change their commission by up to 1% at a time.
 :::

 ## Unbonding